reslp/phylociraptor/README.md

-# smsi-ühylogenomics - A containerized pipeline to perform phylogenomics
+# smsi-phylogenomics - A containerized pipeline to perform phylogenomics

 This snakemake pipeline implements downloading a bunch of genomes for NCBI and performs phylogenomic reconstruction on them.
 It uses BUSCO to identify single copy orthologs and run iqtree and astral to infer phylogenies.